-Management measure 2 is not applicable, as this Order does not address waste discharges from confined animal facilities.
+Management measure 2 is not applicable to the Order, as the Order does not address waste discharges from confined animal facilities.

 Management measure 3, nutrient management.
 As described in the State's Agricultural Management Measures document, "this measure addresses the development and implementation of comprehensive nutrient management plans for areas where nutrient runoff is a problem affecting coastal waters and/or water bodies listed as impaired by nutrients."
 Nutrient management practices implemented to meet performance standards are consistent with this measure.

-The Order also requires irrigation and nitrogen management plans (INMP) to be developed by Members within both high vulnerability and low vulnerability groundwater areas.
-INMPs require Members to document how their fertilizer use management practices meet performance standards.
+The GDA Order requires irrigation and nitrogen management plans (INMP) to be developed by the GDA growers within both high vulnerability and low vulnerability groundwater areas.
+INMPs require farmers to document how their fertilizer use management practices meet performance standards.
 This order also requires the use of multi-year A/R ratio, which will lead to more effective management practices over time.
-Finally, where nutrients are causing exceedances of water quality objectives in surface waters, this Order would require development of a detailed SQMP which would address sources of nutrients and require implementation of practices to manage nutrients.
+Finally, where excess nutrients from irrigated agriculture may be causing exceedances of water quality objectives in groundwater, the GDA Order would require development of a GQMP which would address sources of nutrients, require implementation of practices to manage nutrients, and initiate monitoring to determine if the management practices implemented are effective.
 Collectively, these requirements work together in a manner consistent with management measure 3.

 Management measure 4, pesticide management.
 As described in the State's Agricultural Management Measures document, this measure "is intended to reduce contamination of surface water and groundwater from pesticides."
-Performance standards a, c, e, f, and g are consistent with this management measure, requiring Members to implement practices that minimize waste discharge to surface and groundwater (such as pesticides), prevent pollution and nuisance, achieve and maintain water quality objectives, and implement wellhead protection measures.
+Performance standards a, c, d, and e are consistent with this management measure, requiring farmers to implement practices that minimize waste discharge to surface and groundwater (such as pesticides), prevent pollution and nuisance, achieve and maintain water quality objectives, and implement wellhead protection measures.